 We get so caught up with staying on the cutting edge of mobile technology that we assume everyone knows and understands what a smartphone is and what a feature phone is.
 But it is a wrong assumption.
-In this article, we define a smartphone and a feature phone and highlight the differences between them.
-Let’s start with the smartphone; shall we?
+In this article, I explain the difference between smartphones and feature phones.

 What Is A Smartphone?